 - Infographic – This would be a great authentic resource to describe facts relating to the books, as well as characters.

 - Finally, I added a novice full-day post-movie extension of #authres interpretive reading, interpersonal speaking, and writing prompts.
-We actually did it as an “Everyday IPA” set up and did each activity for about 15 minutes as a post-movie review.
+We did it as an “Everyday IPA” setup and did each activity for about 15 minutes as a post-movie review.
 I created this activity for an observation I had on a Monday, after being gone on a Thursday/Friday where my Spanish 1 watched Coco with my guide and the sub.
 The observation went well and the admin loved the day of plans!
-Get the post viewing activity for FREE at the bottom of this post.
+Get the post-viewing activity for FREE at the bottom of this post.

 More Day of the Dead resources for Spanish Class